hmc-cs111-spring2016/project-ideas/README.md

    + Answer the questions about suitability, scope, etc. of the project.

 ## Tasks
-- [ ] Read the assignment, possibly including the advice for [generating ideas][ProjectGen].
+- [ ] Read the assignment, including the advice for [generating ideas][ProjectGen].
 - [ ] Think / come up with ideas.
 - [ ] Write responses in each of the four files.